rwehresmann/sumsub-ruby-sdk/README.md

 For requests where you need to inform full objects in the request's body, `Sumsub::Struct` have some models you can use to easily fill the necessary data for the request.
 Check it out the models available [here](https://github.com/rwehresmann/sumsub-ruby-sdk/tree/master/lib/sumsub/struct).

 **Note:** To use `Sumsub::Struct` or not is up to you.
 A simple [ruby hash](https://ruby-doc.org/core-3.0.1/Hash.html) is a viable option too.
-Under the hood we call `to_json` to serialize it.
+Under the hood we call `to_json` to serialize it, so just ensure that this method is available and does what we expect of him: transform your object in a json string.

 Usage example:

-An applicant is a user that will go into the KYC process.
+An applicant is an user that will go into the KYC process.

 - Create the applicant;
 - Add an ID document to it;